ray-di/Ray.Di/README.php7.md

 }
 ```

 Finally, we configure everything.
-In this case we match any class, but only the methods with our `#[NotOnWeekends]` attribute:
+In this case we match any class, but only the methods with our `@NotOnWeekends` annotation:

 ```php